LaplaceCherub/glg-project/README.md

 </details>

 <details><summary>Deployment Instructions</summary>
-<p>This app can be (relatiely, see note below) easily deployed using Docker.
+<p>This app can be (relatively, see note below) easily deployed using Docker.
 The instructions to deploy in the cloud or locally are the same.</p>
 <ol>
   <li>Clone this repository, either on a local machine or in a cloud instance</li>
   <li>Navigate to the flask_app folder</li>